Knicks guard Miles McBride

 Knicks guard Miles McBride Credit: Newsday/J. Conrad Williams Jr.

-CHARLESTON, S.C. — As the Knicks have worked their way through the start of training camp at The Citadel the attention rightly has been on the stars and starters — Karl-Anthony Towns arriving as the last piece in the building of a team regarded as a championship contender.
+CHARLESTON, S.C. — As the Knicks have worked their way through the start of training camp at The Citadel, the attention — rightfully so — has been on the stars and starters.
+Karl-Anthony Towns arrives as the last piece in the building of a team regarded as a championship contender.

-The Knicks sacrificed important pieces to get Towns, the cost of doing business in chasing stars.
-And while the Knicks have put together one of the best starting lineups in the NBA, they now have questions about a strong suit of last year’s squad -- depth.
+The Knicks sacrificed important pieces to get Towns, the cost of doing business while chasing stars.
+And while they have put together one of the best starting lineups in the NBA, the Knicks have questions surrounding a strong suit of last season’s squad — depth.

-Deuce McBride now steps in as the first guard off the bench.
-Precious Achiuwa, brought back on a one-year contract after joining the team in midseason last year, will serve as backup power forward and center.
-Mitchell Robinson is expected to return possibly in December or January.
+Deuce McBride steps in as the first guard off the bench.
+Precious Achiuwa, brought back on a one-year contract after joining the team with OG Anunoby last December, will serve as backup power forward and center.
+Center Mitchell Robinson could return in December/January.

-Without a preseason game even played yet, there are choices to be made, roster and rotation decisions to fall in line.
-But so far coach Tom Thibodeau has spent days praising the potential of Cam Payne, signed as a backup guard, and Landry Shamet, on an Exhibit 9 training camp contract.
+Without even having played a preseason game yet, there are choices to be made, roster and rotation decisions to fall in line.
+Coach Tom Thibodeau has spent days praising the potential of Cam Payne (signed as a backup guard) and Landry Shamet (on an Exhibit 9 training-camp contract).

-Part of that will be the continued development of McBride and contributions from Achiuwa, both of who stepped up last season when injuries depleted the roster.
+Part of that will be the continued development of McBride and contributions from Achiuwa, both of whom stepped up last season when injuries depleted the roster.

 “I think defensively we can become a monster,” Achiuwa said.
 “Looking at guys like myself, OG, high defensive-minded players.
 Defensively we can take the life out of teams.
 I think we can bank on that to win games.”